 Term Learning (Topics) Task Details 3 Water in the World Students explore the roles and importance of water in our world.
 They examine features and geographical processes of the water cycle.
 Students learn about the uses and value of water in agriculture, industry, as well as to rural, urban and indigenous communities.
 Students examine issues related to water pollution and overuse.
 They partake in ongoing self-assessment, peer-assessment and self-reflection to think critically and creatively about how they learn, to become independent, self-regulated learners.
-ONGOING [All topics]: Course work WATER IN THE WORLD Written responses related to water and its uses 4 Interconnections Students undertake a self-reflective study of how they are part of a steadily growing interconnected world.
+ONGOING [All topics]: Course work WATER CONFLICT INVETIGATION 4 Interconnections Students undertake a self-reflective study of how they are part of a steadily growing interconnected world.
 Students examine and discuss political, technological and economic factors that have contributed to increasing interconnections, and the issues these raise, the impacts of Multinational Corporations.
 Within this context, students will continue to develop their mapping skills.
-ONGOING [All topics]: Course work INTERCONNECTIONS Global product investigation and presentation
+ONGOING [All topics]: Course work GLOBAL PRODUCT AUDIO- VISUAL